 Elections for parish councils are held every four years.
-The next election will be held on Thursday 2nd May 2019.
-If you want to stand as a candidate to become a councillor then information will be available on parish noticeboards and on this website nearer the election date.
+The last election was held on Thursday 2nd May 2019.
+The candidates standing for the last election were uncontested.

 To stand for election to become a parish councillor you must be: